exogenesys/parachute/README.md

 ## Notes on Scalability
 - The app is potentially capable of doing as many airdrops as you want
-- Given that the RPC Server used allows that as well
+- Given that the RPC nodes used allows that as well
   - Public RPC nodes are prone to be congested, so speed may be affected
   - Public RPC nodes might rate limite you after a certain number of transfers
   - This is can easily be solved by using private RPC nodes